zipi/rrr/README.md

 	bundle install

-Go get a cup of coffee.
-This works for me with no missing dependencies or other problems, but it didn't the first time, everything required should be in the image, if not, the right approach is to fix that in the Dockerfile and rebuild the image.
+This works for me with no missing dependencies or other problems, but it didn't the first time, everything required should be built into the image, if not, the right approach is to fix that in the Dockerfile and rebuild the image.
 Once you've initialized your home directory you can rebuild the image as much as you want and you won't have to run newhome again.
 Just run up-work again and your home directory will be just as you left it.